Jaimintrv21/Aarogya/README.md

 ---

-Made with ❤️ and a lot of ☕ by the [Dinesh Talwadker](https://github.com/dinxsh)
+Made with ❤️ and a lot of ☕ by the [Jaimin Trivedi](https://github.com/Jaimintrv21)
 =======
 # Aarogya
 >>>>>>> eab1713d75ca8f8a777877c5a416c3c9d290dd5a